bfigge1/website-1/content/authors/admin/_index.md

 I'm a recent PhD graduate from Georgia State University.
 I'm on the job market.

-As an applied microeconomist, my interests span public, education, environmental, and health economics.
+As an applied microeconomist, I am interested in policy evaluation and causal inference.

-In my job market paper, I study Crisis Pregnancy Centers and how they shape fertility outcomes.
+In my job market paper, I study crisis pregnancy centers and how they shape fertility outcomes.